 The Kenlee Ray '67 Library & Archives Fellows program advances career discovery.
-Every spring semester the program accepts two Earlham undergraduates interested in the library, archives, or related library information science (LIS) professions.
-Students undertake a 135-hour practicum and a one-credit tutorial under the supervision of Earlham Libraries administrative faculty.
+Every spring semester the program accepts an Earlham student interested in the library, archives, or related library information science (LIS) professions.
+The student undertakes a 135-hour practicum and a one-credit tutorial under the supervision of Earlham Libraries administrative faculty.
 They also meet with Earlham LIS alumni and Career Development administrative faculty.
-Upon successful completion of the semester, each student receives $1500 less taxes withheld.
-Envisioned and managed by the Earlham Libraries, the Kenlee Ray Library & Archives Fellows program is funded by generous donor support that yields positive outcomes for both students and the College.
+Upon successful completion of the semester, the student receives $1500 less taxes withheld.
+The Kenlee Ray Library & Archives Fellows program is funded by generous donor support that yields positive outcomes for both students and the College.

 - Gain experience in the LIS workplace.